Is Dubai Safe? A Comprehensive Guide to Safety and Security in the Emirate

 Cheques

 Having the necessary funds available when writing cheques in the UAE is crucial.
-Written cheques are widely used for more significant payments in Dubai since credit for expatriates can be challenging to obtain.
+Written cheques are widely used for larger payments in Dubai, as credit for expatriates can be challenging to obtain.
 However, bouncing a cheque in the UAE is not tolerated.
 So, it is imperative to have sufficient funds in your bank account to cover the cheque amount.
 Writing a rubber cheque can have serious consequences, including potential imprisonment for breaking a financial agreement.

 Dress Code